YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 Let us take a look at each of the feature maps.

 ## Detection map: how much more should I go?
 First, a **detection map**.
-Authors define a detection map to be an **inverse truncated distsance transform image**.
+Authors define a detection map to be an **inverse truncated distance transform image**.

 "A... what?"

-Don't worry.
-Let me paraphrase it for you.
+If you are stuttering, don't worry.
+Let me explain it for you.

 A **distance transform**, or a distance map, is a map where each pixel represents the distance to the nearest boundary pixel.
 Take a look at the figure below.